Soonad/docs.formality-lang.org/docs/source/runtime/Formality-Net.md

 ### Substitution

 When two `CON` nodes of equal label collide, and also on the `OP2-OP2` / `ITE-ITE` cases, both nodes are destroyed, and their neighbors are connected.
-That's the rule that performs beta-reduction, because it allows connecting the body of a lambda (which is represented with `CON`) to the argument of an application (which is, too, represented with `CON`).
+That's the rule that performs beta-reduction because it allows connecting the body of a lambda (which is represented with `CON`) to the argument of an application (which is, too, represented with `CON`).
 Note that on the OP2-OP2 and ITE-ITE cases, that's just a default rule that doesn't matter, since those cases can't happen on valid FM-Core programs.

 ### Duplication

 When different nodes collide, they "pass through" each other, duplicating themselves in the process.
 This allows, for example, `CON` nodes with a label `>1` to be used to perform deep copies of any term, with `dup x = val; ...`.
 It can copy lambdas and applications because they are represented with `CON` nodes with a label `0`, pairs and pair-accessors, because they are represented with `CON` nodes with a label `1`, and `ITE`, `OP1`, `OP2`, because they are different nodes.

-It also allows duplications to duplicate terms that are partially duplicated (i.e., which must duplicate, say, a λ-bound variable), as long as the `CON` labels are different, otherwise, the `CON` nodes would instead fall in the substitution case, destroying each-other and connecting neighbors, which isn't correct.
+It also allows duplications to duplicate terms that are partially duplicated (i.e., which must duplicate, say, a λ-bound variable), as long as the `CON` labels are different, otherwise, the `CON` nodes would instead fall in the substitution case, destroying each other and connecting neighbors, which isn't correct.
 That's why FMC's box system is necessary: to prevent concurrent duplication processes to interfere with each-other by ensuring that, whenever you duplicate a term with `dup x = val; ...`, all the duplication `CON` nodes of `val` will have a labels higher than the one used by that `dup`.

 ### If-Then-Else